 The Department or its designee is responsible for detecting the unauthorized use of restrictive interventions.
-Although the state trains on not utilizing restrictive interventions, if a restrictive intervention has been utilized by agency, an agency is then responsible to submit a critical incident.
 The Department or its designee incorporates oversight into on-site monitoring and review of critical incidents.
 Incident reports are monitored quarterly for use of restrictive interventions.